Former Arizona US Sen. Jon Kyl to replace John McCain

-PHOENIX (AP) — The governor of Arizona announced Tuesday that he will appoint former Sen. Jon Kyl to fill the late Sen. John McCain’s seat in the U.S. Senate.
+Kyl, a Republican, is currently shepherding President Trump's nomination of Brett Kavanaugh to the U.S. Supreme Court.
+Kyl's appointment may make it possible for him to vote for the nomination.

-Gov. Doug Ducey made the announcement on Twitter minutes before a scheduled news conference.
+PHOENIX (AP) — Prolonging the uncertainty over who will fill the late John McCain’s U.S. Senate seat, the governor of Arizona on Tuesday announced the appointment of former Sen. Jon Kyl but said he has only committed to serve until the end of the year.

-Kyl, a Republican, is currently shepherding Trump’s nomination of Brett Kavanaugh to the U.S. Supreme Court.
-Kyl’s appointment may make it possible for him to vote for the nomination.
+“It’s my hope that he serves longer.”
+Gov. Doug Ducey, a Republican, said as he announced the pick at the Arizona Capitol.
+He said Kyl was “the best possible person, regardless of politics.”

 Most Read Nation & World Stories